 “I was very surprised,” Greer said.
 “It really wasn’t something that I had at all in my brain.
 I wasn’t in a big hurry to have a mammogram because I just turned 40 and cancer wasn’t something that I was concerned with.”

-Doctors at University of Missouri Health Care’s Ellis Fischel Cancer Center scheduled her surgery for the Monday before Thanksgiving.
+Doctors at MU Health Care’s Ellis Fischel Cancer Center scheduled her surgery for the Monday before Thanksgiving.
 Greer, after consultation with doctors and family, chose to have a lumpectomy, a procedure that removes the cancer and saves the remaining breast tissue.
 She was back to work the week after surgery, but her journey was not over.

 “I was lucky enough to be selected as part of a clinical trial, which allowed me to have a little bit different treatment,“ Greer said.
 “I was on board to try anything to help me beat the cancer and that would hopefully ensure it wouldn’t come back.